Primum non nocere

 Who created that basic principle of medical practice?

 This, one of the most basic and oft repeated quotations in medical lore, is generally attributed to Hippocrates.
-However, as Tom Duncan, M.D. (tdun4807 at aol.com) noted in personal correspondence, Hippocrates didn't say it exactly that way, and certainly not in latin.
+However, as Tom Duncan, M.D. (tdun4807 at aol.com) noted in personal correspondence, Hippocrates didn't say it exactly that way.

 The correspondence and references below illustrate the uncertain origin of the phrase.
 Suffice it to say almost all doctors today know this caution that we not impose a treatment on a patient that has good expected benefits until we also know that it does not have detrimental effects that outweigh the good.